verb (lets, letting; past and past participle let)

 - I had to let the waist out in all my pants.

-- 3Reveal a piece of information: [with clause]: she let out that he’d given her a ride homeMore example sentences
+- 3Reveal information: [with clause]: she let out that he’d given her a lift homeMore example sentences

 - No one had any idea if his injuries were serious or not, since the doctors were not letting any information out.